hunterxcobby/100-days-of-code/log.md

 9. removing the passphrase from an RSA key.

-10.connecting to a server using a private key, emphasizing the use of the `ssh` command with the `-i` option.
+10. connecting to a server using a private key, emphasizing the use of the `ssh` command with the `-i` option.

 **link to notes:** [Secure Shell](https://github.com/hunterxcobby/system-devops_learning/tree/main/shell_scripting/0x0B-ssh/SSH-Essentials)